TeamUlysses/ulx4/README.md

 #### Development Dependencies (Not Included) ####

-In order to blah blah:
+In order to make changes to ULX's codebase, perform tests, or generate documentation, you'll need the following dependencies:

 [MoonScript](http://moonscript.org) - A programmer friendly language that compiles to Lua.
 MoonScript was chosen for ULX in order to minimize typing, increase clarity of intent, and because it remains compatible with Garry's modified version of Lua 5.1.